apache/pulsar/site2/README.md

   Long code lines might cause C++ API tests to fail.
 Consequently, before submitting doc changes, you can break long lines of code automatically using `clang-format`.

-  To install clang-format, go to the directory `pulsar` and run the command `brew install clang-format`.
+  To install clang-format, go to the directory `pulsar` and run the command `brew install clang-format` (MacOS).

 **Step**